 Palazzo Duse Masin

 The building has seventeenth-century origins.
-In the 1817 Palazzo Duse Masin is decorated by a team of artists of the highest level coordinated by Giuseppe Borsato and including Pietro Moro, Giovanni Carlo Bevilacqua, Francesco Hayez and Sebastiano Santi, as well as Giovanni Battista Lucchesi for the realization of the stuccos.
-They are the best artists of the time in the field of interior decoration, which already have prestigious commissions to them such as the decoration of the Palazzo Reale in Venice and that of the apartment of Eugenio di Beauharnais at Villa Pisani in Stra.
+In 1817 Palazzo Duse Masin was decorated by a team of top-level artists coordinated by Giuseppe Borsato and including Pietro Moro, Giovanni Carlo Bevilacqua, Francesco Hayez and Sebastiano Santi, as well as Giovanni Battista Lucchesi for the realization of the stuccos.
+They are the best artists of the time in the field of interior decoration, who already have prestigious commissions to their credit such as the decoration of the Royal Palace in Venice and that of Eugenio di Beauharnais' apartment in Villa Pisani in Stra.

 History of the Palace

-The Palace, originally, consisted of four single houses that, in the seventeenth century, are brought together in a single building as can be seen from a drawing of Prato della Valle executed at the beginning of the eighteenth century on the request of the monastery of Santa Giustina, today in the Padua State Archive.
+The palace originally consisted of four individual houses which, in the seventeenth century, were brought together in a single building as can be seen from a drawing by Prato della Valle made in the early eighteenth century at the request of the cellenary of the monastery of Santa Giustina, today in the state archive of Padua.

-In the 1776 the view of Prato della Valle that Francesco Piranesi realizes constitutes an important historical testimony because it allows to formulate a hypothesis on the structure of the building before the nineteenth-century enlargement.
+In 1776 the view of Prato della Valle created by Francesco Piranesi constitutes an important historical testimony because it allows us to formulate a hypothesis on the structure of the building before the nineteenth-century enlargement.